Propaganda, Politics, Academy Awards & Film

 I hope this will engage conversations, and spread awareness, so we can imagine a better future for all of us, and how we can create art and culture that is not complicit in imperialist agendas.

 Please share and help educate!
-Comment below if you would like to see more on these topics or looking at other projects I can help break down.
+Comment on the IG video if you would like to see more on these topics or looking at other projects.

-If you’d like some sources to get you started on topics discussed, check out the literature and scholarship by: Stuart Hall, Roger Stahl, Tim Lenoir, Luke Caldwell, Tanner Mirrlees, James DerDerian, Aaron Franz , Edward Said, bel hooks, Kimberle Crenshaw, Noam Chomsky & Edward Herman, Robert McChesney
+If you’d like some sources to get you started on topics discussed, check out the literature and scholarship by: Edward Said, Stuart Hall, Roger Stahl, Tim Lenoir, Luke Caldwell, Tanner Mirrlees, Matthew Alford, Tom Secker, Gabriel Rockhill, DerDerian, Aaron Franz , bel hooks, Robert McChesney, Ali Kadri.

 If you feel more people could benefit from this video, pick your social media poison and please share!: